ANSI Preferred Tolerances and Fits Charts

-Running and Sliding Fits [RC]: Intended to provide a similar running performance, with suitable lubrication allowance, through out the range of sizes.
-The clearances for the first two classes, used chiefly as slide fits, increase more slowly with diameter than the other classes, so that accurate location is maintained even at the expense of free relative motion.
+Running and sliding fits (RC) are intended to provide similar running performance, with suitable lubrication allowance, throughout the range of sizes.
+The clearances for the first two classes, used chiefly as slide fits, increase more slowly with diameter than the other classes so that accurate location is maintained, even at the expense of free relative motion.

 Close sliding fits [RC1] Intended for the accurate location of parts which must assemble without perceptible play.
 H5-g4

-Precision running fits [RC3] The closest fits which can be expected to run freely, and are intended for precision work at slow speeds and light journal pressures, but are not suitable where appreciable temperature differences are likely to be encountered.
+Precision running fits [RC3] The closest fits which can be expected to run freely, intended for precision work at slow speeds and light journal pressures, but not suitable where appreciable temperature differences are likely to be encountered.
 H7-f6

-Close running fits [RC4] Intended mainly for running fits on accurate machinery with moderate surface speeds and journal pressures, where accurate location and minimum play is desired.
+Close running fits [RC4] Intended mainly for running fits on accurate machinery with moderate surface speeds and journal pressures, where accurate location and minimum play are desired.
 H8-f7

 H9-e8

-Free running fits [RC7] Intended for use where accuracy is not essential, or where large temperature variations are likely to be encountered, or under both of these conditions.
+Free running fits [RC7] Intended for use where accuracy is not essential, or where large temperature variations are likely to be encountered, or both.
 H9-d8

 H11-